-A company is a legal person separate from the owners and the people running the company (i.e. directors).
-This means the company has its own rights and obligations, for example it can own property, sue and be sued.
+Once company has been incorporated or registered, it obtains a legal entity separate separate from the owners and the people running the company (i.e. directors).
+This means the company becomes a legal person that has rights and obligations, for example it can own property and assets, sue and be sued in its own right.

-Saloman v A Saloman & Co Ltd AC 22
+Saloman vs. A Saloman & Co Ltd AC 22

 Mr Saloman formed a company called Saloman & Co Ltd. Mr Saloman loaned the company £10,000 in return for which he received a floating charge over the company’s assets.
 The business ran into difficulties and ultimately went into insolvence owing money to third party creditors.

 The liquidator of the company claimed the floating charge should not be honoured and that Mr Saloman should be personally liable for the company’s debts.

 The House of Lords held that Mr Saloman was not personally liable, and that the floating charge was valid, meaning that Mr Saloman was entitled to get paid ahead of the company’s unsecured creditors.
 The Company’s acts were its own acts, not those of Mr Saloman personally, even though he was effectively the only person involved in running the company.
 The House of Lords held that a one-man company (i.e. a company which only had one shareholder) was a legitimate creation provided it was validly formed and complied with the formalities required by law.

 - The company can own its own property, as such it should be insured in the company’s own name.

 - The company must enter into contracts in its own name.